We are an entirely not for profit group, and we rely on the contributions of others who want to help to protect our beautiful corner from mining!

 Email firstname.lastname@example.org to discuss further, or set it up yourself today (Coromandel Watchdog of Hauraki # 38-9006-0733863-00, reference: donor).

 Another great way to help is to sign up to our ‘ground crew’ – go on a list to get a call/email if we are having an action or event… no committee meetings, no commitment other than hearing about stuff we need DONE, you can pick and choose!
-For example, at the moment we are asking people to get out there and gather some signatures for our current petition… just flick us an email email@example.com to sign up (put ground crew in the subject line).
+For example, we might need people to get out there and gather some signatures for a petition… just flick us an email email@example.com to sign up (put ground crew in the subject line).

-Or, you could join our committee and help us with the work!
-Again, an email is all it takes.
-We move meetings around the area, and often have meetings via Zoom to save on travel!
-Our committee is made up of people from around the Hauraki Coromandel, there are no professional requirements to be a committee member – but you do have to share our objective – to keep the Hauraki Coromandel mine-free!
+Or, you could join a local group and help us with the work!
+Again, an email is all it takes and we can connect you to the right people.
+There are no specific requirements to getting involved, but you do have to share our objective – to keep the Hauraki Coromandel mine-free!

 And of course, never underestimate the power of letter writing – especially to our politicians!
 They need to know what will get the votes – and what won’t.

 Some points you could raise: undermining us leaves a toxic legacy just as open cast does – tailings, heavy metal leaching, unstable geography, water pollution (of aquifers, as well as above ground!), industrialization of our precious landscapes, our other industries compromised, both physically but also in the ‘minds eye’ – the unique, famous Hauraki Coromandel riddled with tunnels leaking heavy metals into our coast, trucks coming and going – not quite the image we have now!

 Email addresses for Ministers include:

 Minister Conservation: Hon Tama Potaka

 Local Minister of Parliament: Scott Simpson